 Exciting Venues and Activities Make Aspen the Ideal Site for Conferences, Meetings and Retreats

-Aspen Chamber Resort Association (ACRA) can assist in planning a meeting, special event, wedding or group gatherings.
-ACRA provides a wealth of information and can match planners with Aspen hotels, venues, vendors, outfitters and more.
-For more information, visit ACRA’s group site at www.aspenchamber.org/groups, or call 1.866.564.8623 or 970.920.7185.
+Aspen Chamber Resort Association (ACRA) can assist in planning a meeting, special event, wedding, or group gatherings.
+ACRA provides a wealth of information and can match planners with Aspen hotels, venues, vendors, outfitters, and more.
+For more information, visit ACRA’s group site at www.aspenchamber.org/group-planner, or call 1.866.564.8623 or 970.920.7185.

 Reconnect with staff on an Aspen adventure on the road, trails and rivers of this pristine natural playground.
 Aspen outfitters and cultural organizations customize group experiences based on interests and objectives.
 The following is a selection of some of the finest experiences:

-- Blazing Adventures – Specializing in a wide array of adventure activities, Blazing Adventures offers customized team-building experiences including Road Rallies on established on and off-road courses, Scavenger Hunts in downtown Aspen and wilderness areas, Team Challenges on rock climbing routes, and Competitive Active Team Building twists on outdoor activities including rafting, biking, shooting and fly-fishing, among others.
-(555 E. Durant Ave.)
+Blazing Adventures – Specializing in a wide array of adventure activities, Blazing Adventures offers customized team-building experiences including Road Rallies on established on and off-road courses, Scavenger Hunts in downtown Aspen and wilderness areas, Team Challenges on rock climbing routes, and Competitive Active Team Building twists on outdoor activities including rafting, biking, shooting and fly-fishing, among others.

-- Aspen Center for Environmental Studies (ACES) – At four sites in the Roaring Fork Valley, including a 22-acre nature preserve in downtown Aspen, ACES offers private, naturalist-guided hikes and educational programs, customized for groups.
+Aspen Center for Environmental Studies (ACES) – At four sites in the Roaring Fork Valley, including a 22-acre nature preserve in downtown Aspen, ACES offers private naturalist-guided hikes and educational programs, customized for groups.
 Full-day hikes focus on wildflowers, birds, history, geology, or photography.
 Moderate hikes focus on basic naturalist knowledge and activities.
-(100 Puppy Smith St.)

-- Aspen Historical Society – Aspen has a deep history, and the Aspen Historical Society brings it to life with customized, interactive tours by foot, bicycle or car.
+Aspen Historical Society – Aspen has a deep history, and the Aspen Historical Society brings it to life with customized, interactive tours by foot, bicycle or car.
 Pick your time period and points of interest, and AHS historians craft an amazing experience to discover Aspen’s past.
 Groups can also rent space at any of the society’s three campuses, including the Wheeler/Stallard museum in Aspen’s famed West End, the ghost town of Ashcroft, or the Holden/Marolt museum.
-(620 W. Bleeker St.)

-- Aspen Art Museum‘s 30,000-square-foot building designed by Pritzker-prize winning architect Shigeru Ban houses the newest, most important evolutions in international contemporary art, Aspen Art Museum’s innovative and timely exhibitions, education and public programs, immersive activities, and community happenings actively engage audiences in thought-provoking experiences of art, culture, and society.
-Located in the center of downtown Aspen, the museum offers free admission Tuesdays – Sundays from 10 a.m. – 8 p.m.
-(Closed Mondays).
-(637 E. Hyman Ave.)
+Aspen Art Museum‘s 30,000-square-foot building designed by Pritzker-prize winning architect Shigeru Ban, opened in August 2014.
+A non-collecting institution presenting the newest, most important evolutions in international contemporary art, Aspen Art Museum’s innovative and timely exhibitions, education and public programs, immersive activities, and community happenings actively engage audiences in thought-provoking experiences of art, culture, and society.
+Located in the center of downtown Aspen, the museum offers free admission Tuesdays – Sundays from 10 a.m. – 6 p.m.

-- Wheeler Opera House is a classically designed opera house which seats 503 people.
+Wheeler Opera House is a classically designed opera house which seats 503 people.
 It first opened in 1889 but has undergone extensive renovations to remain a state-of-the-art facility.
-The Wheeler is the Roaring Fork Valley’s premiere site for concerts, movies, festivals, lectures, community events, opera, plays and a whole lot more.
-The Wheeler is available for rental by groups who want to engage in an historic facility.
-(320 E. Hyman Ave.)
+The Wheeler is the Roaring Fork Valley’s premiere site for concerts, movies, festivals, lectures, community events, opera, plays, and a whole lot more.
+The Wheeler is available for rental by groups who want to engage in a historic facility.

 High-altitude golf is one of the great summer pastimes in the Roaring Fork Valley, and not only because balls fly 10 percent farther here.
 The courses in Aspen and Snowmass offer varied terrain set to gorgeous mountain vistas, and multiple tee boxes means everyone from novices to pros can have a great time.